 The irregular appearances in the circulation in the web of a frog's foot, mentioned by Dr. Thompson, Professor of Military Surgery in the University of Edinburgh, in his Lectures on Inflammation lately published, and which he ascribes to inflammation, may be observed in any case, if the vessels be at all compressed in applying the foot to the microscope; and although they are not compressed, these appearances very generally occur when the circulation begins to fail.
 The blood will then stop and go on at intervals, and move backwards and forwards in the same vessel.
 I have often watched the capillaries from the commencement of inflammation to its greatest height, when the part is about wholly to lose its vital power, in the mesentery of a rabbit, the web of a frog's foot, and the fins of fishes, without perceiving the least tendency to this irregular motion when the part viewed was so applied to the microscope as not to compress any of its vessels.
-When the circulation fails without any morbid distension of the vessels, the motion of the blood in the small vessels is irregular before it stops altogether; when it fails from morbid distension of the vessels, which gives rise to the phenomena of inflammation, this irregularity is not perceived, the motion of the blood gradually becomes slower till it ceases altogether.
+When the circulation fails without any morbid distention of the vessels, the motion of the blood in the small vessels is irregular before it stops altogether; when it fails from morbid distention of the vessels, which gives rise to the phenomena of inflammation, this irregularity is not perceived, the motion of the blood gradually becomes slower till it ceases altogether.

-The power of the blood vessels, like that of

-An account of these experiments is published in the introduction to the second part of my Treatise on Febrile Diseases, and a plate given representing the state of the vessels in the different stages of inflammation. the heart, is capable of being directly destroyed through the medium of the nervous system.
+The power of the blood vessels, like that of the heart, is capable of being directly destroyed through the medium of the nervous system.